matthewrungwe/GADS2020-Roadmap/MWS.md

 | CSS                   | previous score                |
 | JavaScript            | previous score                |

+#### Note:
+1. Redo your Skill IQs
+1. Pluralsight will only record you Highest IQ
+1. Points will be awarded for Skill IQ improvement
+1. Do your best to beat your previous score

 ---

 ### Intermediate
 | Course Title                                | Link                                                              | Author        |
 | ---                                         | ---                                                               | ---           |